bmcgaughey1/DroneLidarCode/MiniReports/HeightDBH.md

 with the individual methods.
 The code for the prediction functions is in [predictDBH_Height.R](../Rcode/predictDBH_Height.R).

+This document is generated using RMarkdown.
+The source file is [HeightDBH.Rmd](../MiniReports/HeightDBH.Rmd).
+RMarkdown allows you to mix formatted text with R code.
+It provides a good way to document R code but an even better way to automate report generation that includes R code and inline R statements.
+The reports can include the R code and output or “hide” the R code and just present outputs.

 ## Load prediction code and field data

 We start by loading the code containing the prediction functions and our